The Ultimate B2B Inbound Marketing Strategy for 2021 and Onwards

 3. Content Creation

-As we have discussed, the core of inbound marketing is content.
+As we have discussed, the core of the inbound marketing strategy for B2B is content.

 However, in B2B content creation, textual content, and especially blogs are still an important foundation in any B2B marketing strategy.
 Other mediums, like videos and podcasts, can support your blog by, for example, driving traffic to your blog post, and vice versa.